This seems appropriate today, to celebrate 17 ink-free years...

 "Inside Job."
 Speaking of getting pissed off, here's a documentary that turned my Ire Meter up to 11.
 It's Charles Ferguson's look at the greedy weasels who built the financial house of cards that came crashing down and sent us spiraling into this recession.
 Shame on the regulators, legislators, and others who were supposed to be overseeing a system that was being exploited beyond belief while they looked the other way.
 Even worse than the meltdown is the lack of accountability since then -- as Ferguson pointed out when he accepted this year's Oscar for Best Documentary Feature, not a single one of these bastards has been prosecuted for what they did.
 By the way, Matt Damon does a fine job replacing Morgan Freeman as The Narrator.

 "The American."
-Tied with "Men Who Stare At Goats" and "Syriana" for the title of Worst George Clooney Movie Ever.
+Tied with "Men Who Stare At Goats" and "Syriana" for Worst George Clooney Movie Ever.
 Has been known to cause narcolepsy in speed freaks.
 I'm talking boring.

 "Get Low."
 Robert Duvall is a crotchety old hermit who wants a funeral party thrown while he's alive so he can hear what people say about him.
 So Bill Murray arranges it, but by the time the funeral comes around, with hundreds of townspeople in attendance, the movie makers forgot to have them reveal anything interesting about him.
 A disappointment because Duvall and Murray do their usual solid jobs.